XRPLF/xrpl-dev-portal/content/tutorials/core-ledger/create-custom-transactors.md

     AccountID const dstId{ctx.tx[sfDestination]};

     // Use the `keylet` function to get the key of the SLE.
-Views have either `read` or `peek` access. auto const sleDst = ctx.view.read(keylet::account(dstId));
+Views have either `read` or `peek` access.
+    // `peek` access allows the developer to modify the SLE returned. auto const sleDst = ctx.view.read(keylet::account(dstId));
     if (!sleDst)
     {